CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 1. Choose a task to be done.
 2. Set the Pomodoro timer (default is 25 minutes).
 3. Work only on that task until the timer ends.
-4. Put a check mark on a piece of paper when the timer rings; this is called "a pomodoro".
+4. Put a check mark on a piece of paper when the timer rings; this is called a "pomodoro".
 5. If you have fewer than 3 check marks, take a short break (by default, 5 minutes), and go back to step 2.
 6. When you have completed four Pomodoro cycles, you deserve a longer break (our default is 15 minutes).
    The check marks are reset to zero; return to step 1.